Estimated reading time: 5 minutes

 Traditional juvenile courts date back to social reforms of the late 19th Century.
 Then, other social justice movements also reformed abuses in child labor, slavery, women’s rights.
 But before that, prosecutors charged children with crimes the same as adults, with similar consequences if convicted.

 A key reform of the “juvenile court” for children accused of crimes was a shift away from punishment, towards rehabilitation.
 And today, rehabilitation is still the primary goal of traditional juvenile court.
-Anonymity (privacy) means the opportunity to rehabilitate and become a full, productive member of society.
+Anonymity (privacy) means a better opportunity to rehabilitate and become a full, productive member of society.
 Juvenile court records on delinquency cases were non-public, private data, protected by law.

 This means that Minnesota juvenile delinquency records are now generally non-public for children under 16 years old.
-And this serves the public policy of giving younger juveniles a second chance to rehabilitate.
+And this serves the public policy of giving younger juveniles more of a second chance to rehabilitate.
 So with anonymity, the reformed young person can live a normal life, without a public criminal record destroying their future.

-No good deed goes unpunished: For juveniles who could benefit from human sexuality treatment services, unfortunately Minnesota does not have a “safe harbor” statute to protect self-reporting juveniles from prosecution.
+No good deed goes unpunished: For juveniles who could benefit from human sexuality treatment services, unfortunately Minnesota does not have a “safe harbor” statute to protect self-reporting juveniles from prosecution (who would otherwise go undetected).
 To the contrary, Minnesota has a “mandatory reporting law” requiring treatment providers to report juveniles who admit illegal sex with other underage people, to child protection and police.
-Avoid treatment until consulting an attorney first.
-See my page: Sex Offender Treatment & Sentencing in Minnesota.
+As a result, the laws incentivize avoiding sexuality treatment.
+See:

 Injustice: juvenile sex crime charges